by Jenny Thompson, PhD, Director of Education

 Just weeks earlier, city residents learned that that influenza had broken out at the Great Lakes Naval Training Station, roughly twenty-five miles north of Evanston.
 A complete quarantine there went into effect.
 Chicago and the entire North Shore braced for what might happen next.

 Evanston was already on edge; the World War had turned the city’s daily routine on its head.
-By the fall of 1918, 2,500 male residents had entered the armed forces and departed for training and overseas service.
+By the beginning of fall of 1918, 2,500 male residents had entered the armed forces and departed for training and overseas service.
+(Ultimately, 3,000 male residents would be counted among the armed forces.)
 By that time, as many as 11,000 Evanston women had registered with the Evanston War Council as volunteers in war-related activities; and some had also left the city, serving as nurses and war workers throughout the country and overseas.
 The absence of so many residents left a vast hole in Evanston; fear for these loved ones was constant.

 Chicago Tribune, September 20, 1918.